gordbegli/zmtime/README.md

 # zmtime

-zmtime.org is the genesis of a new era where quantum bogosort will become a reality.
+The genesis of a new era of time keeping.
+One in which quantum bogosort will become reality.